 For clarity, the machine name is the namespace that was created when you made the field.
 This is usually created automatically.
 The namespace is always custom_fields["YOUR MACHINE NAME"].
 So for a product, the complete namespace used in your liquid code to access that value would be products.custom_fields["YOUR MACHINE NAME"].
 In this case, you only need the "YOUR MACHINE NAME" part.
 See also, https://support.apps.bonify.io/hc/en-us/articles/115001048592-Theme-Snippets-Namespaces-and-Developer-Information-About-Each-Field

 4.)
 Create a new Liquid Template Product Field.
 This will be the code for our table to display.

 It doesn't matter what it's called or what type it is, as we only need it to carry code.
 Don't exclude it from display this time.

 5.)
-After you click Save New Field, paste this code into the Snippet Editor and click Update Settings.
+After you click Create New Field, paste this code into the Snippet Editor and click Update Settings.

 6.)
 Add content to your product fields on any products you want to have a the table.

 Now your fields will show up in a table underneath your Shopify description.
 If this isn't the case, double check that you have the app properly installed in your store.
 You can find instructions on how to do this in the Basic Installation Tutorial